 Exodus was formed in the year 2000 by Jackie and Martin, who still manage the project's operations and development.
-From one activity club in the Town Centre of Barnsley and lots of dreams, the project has grown to 15 activity clubs, a weekend activity centre, a charity shop, 11 staff, 70+ volunteers, 3 mini buses and a large white van!
-We now have projects all over Barnsley, including Town Centre, Worsbrough Common, Darfield, Birdwell, Staincross, Cudworth, South Hiendley and Bank End.
+From one activity club in the Town Centre of Barnsley and lots of dreams, the project has grown to 15 activity clubs, a weekend activity centre, two charity shops, 14 staff, 60+ volunteers, 3 mini buses and a large white van!
+We now have projects all over Barnsley, including Town Centre, Worsbrough Common, Darfield, Brierley, Staincross, Cudworth, South Hiendley and Bank End.
 We have 7 trustees, many of whom have been with us from the start and continue to guide and inspire our vision for the future.

 Its is our unique model that is most noteworthy: